 What is SimplyGo (previous working name “Account-Based Ticketing (ABT) System”)?
 What does SimplyGo mean?
 What are the benefits of SimplyGo?

 ‘SimplyGo’ brings more ease and convenience to commuters by widening the range of e-payment options in transit.
-A blend of the words ‘simply’ with ‘go’ aptly describe ABT function and traits.
-With SimplyGo, commuters can choose to use their contactless bank cards, or mobile wallet# on transit, thereby eliminating the need for top-ups.
-Similar to any contactless bank card purchase, commuters simply take the card out of wallet, tap and go.
-Bus and train transactions will be processed, accumulated and charged to the credit or debit card.
-Towards the end of the year, commuters using their ez-link cards can also start upgrading their cards to enjoy SimplyGo benefits like topping up on-the-go via the SimplyGo account.
+A blend of the words ‘simply’ with ‘go’ aptly describes ABT function and traits.
+With SimplyGo, commuters can choose to use their contactless bank cards, or Mastercard and Visa cards added to their mobile wallet# for fare payment, thereby eliminating the need for top-ups or carry a separate travel card.

-#Apple Pay, Fitbit Pay, Google Pay and Samsung Pay.
+#Apple Pay, Fitbit Pay, Garmin Pay, Google Pay, Samsung Pay and Singtel Dash.